Einstein Postdoctoral Fellowship Program

 The initial annual stipend for a Einstein Fellow will be approximately $67,500 and will be subject to annual review and adjustment.
 In addition, the Einstein Fellow can receive health insurance, relocation costs, and moderate support (up to $16,000 per year) for research related travel, computing services, publications, and other direct costs.

 It is expected that Fellows will devote their full-time effort to their research programs.
 No additional stipend, salary, or other remuneration may be accepted from another appointment, fellowship, or similar grant during the period of the Fellowship.
 Einstein Fellows shall not be offered a housing subsidy or allowance beyond what is routinely offered to astronomy and physics fellows connected with that institution.

 Contingent upon the availability of funding from NASA, Einstein Fellowships are awarded through grants to Host Institutions for up to a three-year period.
 New Fellowship Awards are issued with a two-year period-of-performance and funded on an annual basis.
 Renewal for the third year will depend on a review of scientific activity, particularly as related to Physics of the Cosmos research.

-These Fellowships are analogous to research fellowships or similar temporary programs at the postdoctoral level at universities.
+These Fellowships are analogous to prize research fellowships or similar temporary programs at the postdoctoral level at universities.
 They are not intended to be, nor to compete with, permanent professional career positions.
-Fellows are not employees of the host institution.

 It should also be understood that a Einstein Fellowship carries with it no guarantee of observing time on Physics of the Cosmos missions.